 In the context of Tokyo, Japan, students will learn about the complexity of Asian history, politics, identities and ways of knowing, analyze cross-cultural interactions in Asian and their legacies, and learn how the urban and rural geographies influenced the manga and anime artists in production.
 Students will visit sites that have historic significance in nation-building, sites that reflect or memorialize major shifts in Japanese and East Asian history, and sites serving as inspiration for artistic production in manga and anime (anime pilgrimage sites).

 with Drs.
-Matt Mariola & Evan Riley
+Beth Muellner & Evan Riley